 Planning Your Visit

 Restaurant Havsmak is located at Kirsten Flagstads plass 1 in the 0150 postal district of Oslo, within easy reach of the waterfront and the Aker Brygge area.
-Given the restaurant's White Star recognition and the relatively concentrated nature of Oslo's serious dining scene, reservations made in advance are the sensible approach, particularly for weekend evenings when the waterfront district draws both locals and visitors.
-Specific booking methods, current pricing, and hours were not confirmed at the time of this writing; checking directly with the restaurant is the practical step before finalising plans.
+Given the restaurant's White Star recognition and the concentrated nature of Oslo's serious dining scene, reservations made in advance are sensible, particularly for weekend evenings.

 Quick Comparison